DataScientist-fr/Terraform-Course/Lab/README.md

 ## Replacement to do before starting the lab
 - In file `terraform.tfvars` :
     - `resource_group` : Create a unique name for your resource group.
+    - `storage_account_name` : Create a unique name for your resource group.

 ## Steps to follow
 - Run `terraform init` to initialize the project.